mrtnetwork/bitcoin_base/README.md

             TxOutput(amount: e.value, scriptPubKey: e.address.toScriptPubKey()))
         .toList();

-    // For P2TR, P2WPKH, P2WSH, and P2SH (SegWit) transactions, we need to set 'hasSegwit' to false.
+    // For P2TR, P2WPKH, P2WSH, and P2SH (SegWit) transactions, we need to set 'hasSegwit' to true.
-    final tx = BtcTransaction(inputs: txin, outputs: txOut, hasSegwit: false);
+    // in this case P2pKH is not segwit and  we need to set 'hasSegwit' to false final tx = BtcTransaction(inputs: txin, outputs: txOut, hasSegwit: false);
     for (int i = 0; i < txin.length; i++) {
       // For None-SegWit transactions, we use the 'getTransactionDigest' method